The what, how, and why of short-term incentive plans

 - Increases the amount of training required

-How short-term incentives fit into the total rewards package
+What role do short-term incentives play in the total rewards package?

-When considering what type of annual incentives and how much you want to offer, you need to evaluate your total rewards package.
+When considering which type of annual incentives to offer and how much you want to offer, you need to evaluate your total rewards package.
 You want to offer competitive compensation in all forms to attract and retain the employees you need.

 The incentives you offer plus the base pay are your total compensation or target total cash.
 In your short-term incentives plan, you need to specify the target total cash available to earn if an employee achieves all goals.
 Potential employees must understand the difference between their base pay and the nonguaranteed incentive opportunities available.